 Dorothy teams up with a lion, a tin man, and a scarecrow, all of whom have their own issues they hope the wizard can help them solve.
 They have lots of adventures, and Dorothy does get home.
 In the movie, the whole thing turns out to have been a dream, or perhaps an out of body experience.

-You can read the whole book online at Classic Reader.
-If you have Kindle in your classroom, you should also download Wizard of Oz Illustrated Series: 15 Books, which includes the whole series with the original illustrations.
+If you have Kindle in your classroom, you should download Wizard of Oz Illustrated Series: 15 Books, which includes the whole series with the original illustrations.
 You can get the Kindle app for free for your classroom computer.

 There are lots of online resources for this story:

-- A drama-oriented lesson plan with comprehension questions.
+- A character-oriented lesson plan with comprehension questions.

 - Check out the Warner Brothers’ site for an interactive timeline and music clips.